TheRoboticsClub/2024-upe-david-duro/docs/index.md

     # Enter iterative code!
 ```

+### Real issue found
+After more debugging, I realised that the manager, before executing the user's code, checks that it is ok using pylint, the problem is, that it was using an obsolete module of this library.
+In addition, there were no traces to check for these errors, so there was never any indication of an error.

+Now that this has been clarified, the two programs that use this module have been updated.

+At this point, it remains to properly notify the user of errors, but there is no longer an error in the line number.

 ## Reopened #2576

 As I explained above, for some reason a port is not closed properly, which prevents communication between the docker and the browser on relaunch.

+## Problems with issue #2356

+As I explained, to temporarily solve the port error, I have to launch docker each time with a configuration, with and without graphic acceleration, the problem is that now with graphic acceleration gazebo doesn't load.

 ## Contact